faznaa/zania-task/README.md

 ## Frontend Focused

 I'm a frontend focused developer, so working on the frontend part as of now.
 One another reason is I'm more comfortable with nodejs , express than python.

+I've also created the backend functionalities, but its in nextjs apis iteself. you can still review my code as frontend focused developer.

 ## Getting Started